wjd345/Scramble-2.0/README.md

 Hello all it has been a while since I last made any updates to anything really but this project/ review thing that I for some reason set up is back on its feed.
 I finally figured out why the server was not continuously handling input and had that error fixed with a simple weird looking layout that is going to be fixed pretty shortly.
 I am also experimenting with a card layout for the initial frame to get everything working on the same run thread.

+08/05/2017: It's Getting There...\n
+Once again back at working at this thing before the school year.
+Fixed the server class to create a new game engine thread so that multiple players are allowed in the server.
+Will also properly increment and thread the amount of player GUIs to connect to the server.